kkurian/calendar-love/README.md

 Got multiple Google calendar accounts?
 Wish they would they all show your actual availability regardless of which account has a scheduled event?

-Wish they would they all show your actual availability regardless of which account has a scheduled event?

 ### Here's some calendar love for you:

 This Google Apps script looks at calendars in your other Google accounts and